We often think of cybersecurity as a negative—but it can help set your company apart from the competition as a core differentiator for your business.

 Engen: It needs to start with leadership.
 If the leader of the business or the board makes cybersecurity a priority across the organization, that trickles down.
 Okay, they say, we’re going to make our cybersecurity different so that we stand out through doing these different things.
 You can go through CyberSecure Canada, get a badge, and make that marketable.
 You can stand head and shoulders above your competitors by indicating that you take security very seriously.
 Find a trusted advisor to help identify your company’s security infrastructure, and help you elevate it.
 Cybersecurity is a journey—it’s not a destination.
 It’s continually evolving.

-What opportunity should Canadian businesses seize?
+What opportunity should Canadian businesses seize as a core differentiator?

 Bahr-Gedalia: Canada can be a global leader in cybersecurity.
 It’s a fact.
 We should aim for number one.
 And this Cyber.
 Right.
 Now. campaign is promoting collaboration, whether with the government, other industry or business associations, or maybe chambers abroad: learn from them and see how you can implement what they know.
 The roundtable conversations can be beautiful and inspiring, but now we need to put these ideas into practice.